-Today Brazilian Jiu Jitsu has been around long enough for us to know the benefits beyond the marketing hype (although I would still love a sense of absolute tranquility).
+Today Brazilian Jiu Jitsu has been around long enough for us to know the benefits beyond the marketing hype (although I would still love the “sense of absolute tranquility” listed above).
 Here are some of the benefits of BJJ:

 10 excellent physical benefits of BJJ

 BJJ sparring rounds (also called rolls) are generally five minutes in length, and include a variety of low and high intensity efforts with little rest.
 This makes BJJ sparring a great form of exercise.
 According to our estimation based on research carried out on BJJ athletes, 30 minutes of hard rolling could burn approximately 500 calories.
 While jiu jitsu athletes’ VO2max is only moderate compared to other sports, it’s still a good form of exercise requiring aerobic and anaerobic endurance.

 There’s a deceiving amount to learn in BJJ, starting with basic positions, sweeps, transitions and submissions.
 There’s a huge amount of techniques you could potentially learn, and because no one opponent is exactly the same, you’ll be forced to constantly adapt which of these techniques you use.
 That’s just the technique portion.
 Then there are the subtle concepts embedded within jiu jitsu like balance, leverage, framing and more.
 It’s unlikely you’ll run out of new things to learn in BJJ.

 3. There’s regular sparring opportunities